evilpaper/shop-til-you-drop/README.md

 # Full Stack Ecommerce Store With Admin Dashboard From Scratch

 This is a copy of Kyle Cooks (Web Dev Simplified) project `next-js-ecommerce-mvp` with a more elaborate README.
-Intended purley for educational purpose.
+Intended purely for educational purposes.

 ## Features